 Ground clearance is 8.6 inches (218 mm).
 Seat height is between 32 and 34.5 inches (810 and 880 mm).

 Stopping power is provided by twin 330 mm Brembo discs up front and a single disc at the rear.

 The 5.8-gallon (22 litres) fuel tank seems ample but the 7.9-gallon (30 litres) from the 1260 Enduro would be an ideal option.

 V4 vs V4 S vs V4 S Sport

-The main difference between the base model and the S version is the array of available electronics, from a larger TFT screen – 6.5″ instead of 5″ for the base model – to keyless ignition, cornering lights, cruise control, quick shifter and the electronic semi-active Marzocchi Ducati Skyhook Suspension (DSS) Evolution suspension system with autoleveling function.
+The main difference between the base model and the S version is the array of available electronics, from a larger TFT screen – 6.5″ instead of 5″ for the base model – to keyless ignition, cornering lights, radar-assisted cruise control, anti-weave control, cornering ABS, hill hold control, up/down quick shifter and the electronic semi-active Marzocchi Ducati Skyhook Suspension (DSS) Evolution suspension system with autoleveling function.

-And, of course – just as with the (faboulous) 950 S – the S models have off-road-ready wired wheels.
+And, of course – just as with the (faboulous) 950 S – the S models have off-road-ready wire-spoked wheels available.

 Ruling all roads has never been so easy

 Most motorcycle V engines have, until now, one thing in common: roasting of the nuts as the real cylinder gets hots under the seat.
 Ducati borrowed the concept from Harley and Indian to deactive the rear bank of cylinders when the engines gets too hot or when at idle.
 Excellent.